Landing at Scarlet Beach: Intelligence

 Allied estimates of the number of Japanese troops in the Finschhafen area varied.
 Brigadier General Charles A. Willoughby, the Assistant Chief of Staff (G-2), and therefore the head of the intelligence branch at MacArthur's GHQ, considered Finschhafen to be primarily a transhipment point, and the troops there to be mainly from line of communication units.
-The fall of Lae ended its utility, so he reduced his estimate of the number of Japanese troops in the area to 350.
-Based on this appreciation, GHQ believed that Finschhafen would be a "pushover".
+The fall of Lae ended its utility, so he reduced his estimate of the number of Japanese troops in the area from 500 to 800 to just 350.
+Based on this appreciation, GHQ believed Finschhafen would be a "pushover".

 There was reason to believe otherwise.
-A ten-man Allied Intelligence Bureau patrol that included three Australian officers, an American amphibian scout from the US Army's 532nd Engineer Boat and Shore Regiment, a signaller from Z Special Unit, and native soldiers, was landed during the night of 11/12 September in rubber boats launched from two PT boats.
+A ten-man Allied Intelligence Bureau patrol that included three Australian officers, an American amphibian scout from the US Army's 532nd Engineer Boat and Shore Regiment, a signaller from Z Special Unit, and several Papua New Guinea soldiers, was landed during the night of 11/12 September in rubber boats launched from two PT boats.
 The scouts were unable to obtain the hydrographic information they sought due to Japanese patrols in the area.
 A number of machine-gun nests were identified during their reconnaissance of the enemy positions before they were extracted on 14 September.

 As had happened during the Kokoda Track campaign and the Battle of Buna–Gona, estimates by Australian intelligence differed greatly from those at GHQ, as they used different methods.
 The intelligence staff at Blamey's Allied Land Forces Headquarters (LHQ), headed by Brigadier J. D. Rogers, had come up with a much higher figure of 3,000.
-I Corps produced an estimate of 1,800, which was passed on along with GHQ's estimate.
+I Corps produced an estimate of 1,800, which was passed on to the 9th Division along with GHQ's estimate, which it rejected.
 The Allies' best source of intelligence, Ultra, shone no light on the matter.
-Finschhafen was mentioned in only five decrypted messages in the previous three months.
-Most of these were in the insecure Japanese Water Transport Code.
+Finschhafen was mentioned in only five decrypted messages in the previous three months, and most of these were in the insecure Japanese Water Transport Code.
 Only after the capture of Japanese codebooks in the Battle of Sio in January 1944 were the Allies able to systematically break into the Japanese Army codes.
 In fact, Japanese strength in the area on 22 September was about 5,000.